overdrive guitar fx pedal

 I wanted to learn KiCAD, solder some SMD components, and try out an online PCB manufacturing service.
 A microcontroller PWM'ing an LED is a common intro project.
 I figured a blinky cat would be a cute modification.
 It turns out: PCBs layout is hard enough without an aesthetic goal.
 It took a few attempts!
 It was immensely satisfying when, after painful layout, painful SMD soldering, and usual code debugging... it blinked!
 It does a slow blink.
 The kind cats supposedly do when they trust you.
 KiCAD files, C sources, avrdude scripts, e.t.c. are here.

-# rain probability display
+# Rain probability display

 A patterned cardboard box with a small E-ink screen displaying a percentage.